shaneu/its-whats-for-dinner/README.md

 # its-whats-for-dinner
-A collection of favorite recipes so you'll always know It's What's For Dinner ™
+A collection of favorite recipes so you'll always know What's For Dinner ™